sangvivy/DSA2040A_ETL_Midterm_Vivian_386/README.md

 This project demonstrates a complete **Extract, Transform, Load (ETL)** process using a mock dataset.
 It simulates a real-world scenario where data is ingested incrementally, transformed for analytical use, and stored in a structured format using SQLite.

+## Objective
+To assess your mastery of the ETL process through a hands-on mini-project that extracts data, applies useful transformations, and loads it into a structured format — all while maintaining professional documentation and GitHub hygiene.

 ##  Author
 **Name:** Vivian
 **Student ID:** 386